Aizu Hongo Ware: A Pottery from Aizu Loved by Many for 400 Years (Fukushima Prefecture)

 Google Map

-Pottery experience using a potter's wheel.
-At Kinone Kobo © Aizumisato Town
+Pottery making experience using a potter's wheel.
+At Kinone Studio ©Aizumisato Town

-At ``Aizu Hongo Yaki,'' you can try your hand at making pottery at 8 of the 12 potteries.
-The types of experiences you can have, such as painting, hand-building, and potter's wheel work, vary depending on the pottery, and the prices also vary somewhat.
-Also, there are differences in pottery, porcelain, and materials depending on the pottery, so please contact the Aizu Hongo Ware Business Cooperative Association for details.
+At Aizu Hongo Ware, you can experience pottery making at 8 of the 12 potteries.
+The types of experiences available vary depending on the pottery, such as painting, hand-forming, and wheel-throwing, and the fees also vary slightly.
+Also, the materials used vary depending on the pottery, whether pottery or porcelain, so please contact the Aizu Hongo Ware Business Cooperative Association for more information

-The Aizu Hongo ware experience is also a return gift for hometown tax donations.
+The Aizu Hongo ware experience is also available as a return gift for "Hometown Tax Donation."

 Aizu Hongo ware pottery experience